castai/docs/docs/guides/mutating-admision-webhook.md

 Whenever there's a request to schedule a pod, the CAST AI Mutating Admission Webhook (in short, mutating webhook) will mutate workload manifest - for example, adding spot toleration to influence the desired pod placement by the Kubernetes Scheduler.

-CAST AI Mutating Admission Webhook modes:
+CAST AI Mutating Admission Webhook presets:

 - Spot-only
+- Spot-only except `kube-system`
 - Partial Spot
+- Custom
 - [Coming soon] Intelligent placement on Rebalancing

+!!! note "Running pods will not be affected"
+    The Webhook only mutates pods during scheduling.
+Over time, all pods should eventually be re-scheduled and, in turn, mutated.
+The application owners will release a new version of workload that will trigger all the replicas to be rescheduled, Evictor, or Rebalancing will remove older nodes, putting pods for rescheduling, etc.

+    If you'd like to initiate mutation for the whole namespace immediately, run this command which will recreate all pods:

+    ```shell
+    kubectl -n {NAMESPACE} rollout restart deploy
+    ```

 ## Spot-only

+Preset `allSpot`.

 The Spot-only mutating webhook will mark all workloads in your cluster as suitable for spot instances, causing the autoscaler to prefer spot instances when scaling the cluster up.
 As this will make cluster more cost-efficient, choosing this mode is recommended for Development and Staging environments, batch job processing clusters, etc. The CAST AI autoscaler will create spot instances only if the pod has "Spot toleration," see [Spot/Preemptible Instances](spot.md).
-The Mutating Webhook will add Spot toleration to all the workloads being scheduled.
+The Mutating Webhook will add the Spot toleration and the Spot node selector to all the workloads being scheduled.

-### Install Spot-only mutating webhook
+### Install Spot-only

-To run all pods (including kube-system) on spot instances, use:
+To run all pods (including `kube-system`) on spot instances, use:

 ```shell
 helm upgrade -i --create-namespace -n castai-pod-node-lifecycle castai-pod-node-lifecycle \